 - In 2017, Officer James Beam Jr. was charged with 3rd degree rape and multiple counts of official misconduct over an alleged relationship with an inmate.

 - In 2013, a Times Union article featuring stories from former female inmates abused during their incarceration included one Lakeview inmate who alleged that she was raped by a guard.

 Read more about sexual abuse at Lakeview Shock.

 Sexual Abuse at Rikers Island / Rose M. Singer Center

 Like prisons, New York jails have struggled with a pervasive culture of abuse and cover ups.
 This is especially true of the Rose M. Singer Center (or “Rosie’s) on Rikers Island, a female jail operated by the New York City Department of Correction (NYCDOC).

 In operation since 1988, the Rose M. Singer Center has as dark a history of staff-on-inmate abuse as state prisons.
 In one notable civil case brought against the City of New York by a former inmate who was raped by three male guards, expert testimony showed that a toxic culture and “code of silence” among guards caused female inmates at Rosie’s to report sexual assaults at twice the national average.

-- In 2019, New York City paid $1.2 million to settle claims from a former inmate who was raped by multiple guards over the course of several hours at the Rose M. Singer Center.
+- In 2019, New York City paid $1.2 million to settle claims involving a female inmate who was raped by multiple guards at the Rose M. Singer Center.

 - In 2017, RMSC guard Jose Cosme pleaded guilty to a felony criminal sex act for an incident with a female inmate in 2015.
-The victim, who smuggled her clothing out of the jail for use as evidence in the criminal case against the guard, later reached a $500,000 settlement with the City of New York.
+The victim later reached a $500,000 settlement with the City.

 - In 2017, the City paid two former inmates $1.2 million to settle claims that they were raped and sexually assaulted by a male guard.